-Rural or minor residential subdivisions constructed and operated in accordance with the design and construction criteria specified in AH II Section 5.10 will be presumed to provide reasonable assurance of compliance with the water quantity-related conditions for issuance described in Section 3.0.
+Rural or minor residential subdivisions constructed and operated in accordance with the design and construction criteria specified in Section 5.10 will be presumed to provide reasonable assurance of compliance with the water quantity-related conditions for issuance described in Part III of this Volume II.

 History Note: Adapted from 40D-40.301, F.A.C.
 (9/5/2010).
+Amended.